Investing in funds: the basics

 You'll hear the word 'asset' a lot in investing.
 An asset is anything with monetary value, such as shares in a company, gold or property, for example.

-So rather than putting all your money into company shares or property, for example, you're pooling your money with other investors and putting it into a fund that could be made up of shares and property (and other assets as well).
+So rather than putting all your money into company shares, bonds or property for example, you're pooling your money with other investors and putting it into a fund that could be made up of shares and property (and other assets as well).
+Those funds are managed by portfolio managers.

 It's not guaranteed: investments can go down as well as up and you could get back less than you invested.